kl694/whac-a-mole/README.txt

 About this project
 ——————————————————
 This project is for the course ECE 5760 Advanced Microcontroller Design at Cornell.
-The members in our group include Kang Li (kl694), Ningning Ding (nd333), and Zequn Huang (zh239)
+The members in our group include Kang Li (kl694), Ningning Ding (nd333), and Zequn Huang (zh239).
+We designed a Whac-A-Mole game with video tracking on Altera DE2 FPGA board.